Opo the hero poses with the survivor rescued from the waters ... (Ondoliang Beach, Center-Sulawesi, Indonesia, July 2017)

 Even without the pretext of the sunken computer, it was worth pushing all the way here to enjoy this beautiful beach.

-The beautiful beach of Ondoliang, where we did the surface interval (Central Sulawesi, Indonesia, July 2017)
+The beautiful beach of Ondoliang, where we did the surface interval.
+(Center-Sulawesi, Indonesia, July 2017)

 The beautiful beach of Ondoliang, where we did the surface interval (Central Sulawesi, Indonesia, July 2017).

-The blue of the water almost hurts the eyes (Ondoliang Beach, Central Sulawesi, Indonesia, July 2017)
+The blue of the water almost hurts the eyes.
+(Ondoliang Beach, Center-Sulawesi, Indonesia, July 2017)

 The blue water almost hurts your eyes (Ondoliang Beach, Central Sulawesi, Indonesia, July 2017).